YaxuanSeanZhang/ResNet-CNN-ECG/README.md

 # CNN_ECG

 ## Overview
  The CNN_ECG repository is a machine learning (ML) and Convolutional Neural Network (CNN) pipeline for the prediction of conduction disorders (CD) using 12-lead electrocardiogram (ECGs).
-The final report summarizing the project's findings is available in the file final_report.pdf.
+The final report summarizing the project's findings is available in the file `final_report.pdf`.

 ## Requirments